junxit/us-congress-bills-117/metadata.md

 - 2021-07-15 — Introduced in Senate
 - 2021-07-15 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2022-05-11 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+- 2022-07-21 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2022-09-27 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin without amendment.
+With written report No. 117-167.
+- 2022-09-27 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin without amendment.
+With written report No. 117-167.
+- 2022-09-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 509.